mit-rss/intro_to_ros/README.md

 Helpful debugging tools (once a node is running):

-### `rostopic list`
+### `ros2 topic list`
 A running node should be publishing or subscribing to different topics.
 To check that these topics are being listened/talked to, the command `rostopic list`, which will list all topics that are currently active (either being subscribed to, published to, or both).

-### `rostopic echo /topic_name`
+### `ros2 topic echo /topic_name`
 Once you know that a command is being published/subscribed to, you can echo its contents, which can show whether or not any information is being passed across this topic or if you are not sending what you expect.

-### `rostopic hz /topic_name`
-This command can tell you the rate at which messages are being published.
-This tool is helpful to verify if you are publishing messages at a certain frequency.

-The ROS documentation for rostopic at http://wiki.ros.org/rostopic can provide many other tools to debug your ROS node setup.
+To find more ways to use ```ros2 topic```, type ```ros2 topic --help``` in command line.
+There are many other helpful command line tools to help you out too.
+See [here](https://docs.ros.org/en/humble/Concepts/Basic/About-Command-Line-Tools.html).

 ### `rqt graph`
 This is a tool to display graphs of running ROS nodes with connecting topics and package dependencies.
 Allows you to visualize your entire framework!
-Another helpful technique is to look at the [rqt_graph](http://wiki.ros.org/rqt_graph) which shows the interactions between nodes for your system.

 ### **`rviz`**
 This is a powerful 3D visualization tool for displaying sensor data and state information from ROS.
 You will be using it more extensively in future labs.